mtaborda/chalten/README.md

 At the time we wrote this model, there were no implementation that we liked.
 The Smalltalk implementation was not enough and Chronology did not satisfy our needs.

 ##What I need to use Chaltén?
-Just download a fresh image of Pharo (http://www.pharo-project.org) and in a workspace do-it this:
+Just download a fresh image of Pharo (http://www.pharo.org) and in a workspace do-it this:

+    "In a 3.x image"
     Gofer it
         smalltalkhubUser: 'Pharo' project: 'MetaRepoForPharo30';
+        package: 'ConfigurationOfChalten';
+    load.
+    (Smalltalk at: #ConfigurationOfChalten) load.

+    "or in a 4.x image"
+    Gofer it
+        smalltalkhubUser: 'Pharo' project: 'MetaRepoForPharo40';
         package: 'ConfigurationOfChalten';
     load.
     (Smalltalk at: #ConfigurationOfChalten) load.

 ##Why is it called Chaltén?
 El Chaltén (http://www.elchalten.com/) is a village settled inside National Park Los Glaciares, in the heart of the patagonic southern mountains, at the foot of mythical Mt.
 Fitz Roy.